 - Completing three shifts as an Outreach Volunteer

 We are very low on volunteers in the summer so we are asking that more community members throughout Saskatoon volunteer at SWITCH.
 Please ask your friends and family if they would like to engage in a unique volunteer opportunity by becoming a SWITCHer!
 We request that community members attend a General Orientation, provide a criminal record and vulnerable sector check, as well as letter of reference.

-*Please note, an email will be sent to you that provides you with a login (email address) and password.
-Once you log in the first time you can change your password.
+How to Sign up for ShiftsSWITCH uses an online self-scheduling system for volunteers and mentors.
+Once oriented, you will be able to sign up for shifts up to 24 hours before it starts.
+After you get oriented, an email will be sent to you providing you with a login and password.
 If you have not received this email within one week of your orientation date, please contact the Volunteer Coordinator.